danieltomer1/CVVideoPlayer/README.md

 <details>
-<summary>FrameEditor class</summary>
+<summary>BaseFrameEditor class</summary>

-You can add any number of FrameEditors for the player to apply using the VideoPlayer method "add_frame_editor".
-A FrameEditor is a class that needs to inherit BaseFrameEditor and implement the following abstract methods:
+You can add any number of frame editores for the player to apply using the VideoPlayer method `add_frame_editor`.
+A frame editor is an instance of a class that inherit `BaseFrameEditor` and implements the following abstract methods:

 ```python
 class BaseFrameEditor(ABC):